Good News (Megan Thee Stallion album): Background

 Megan Pete, known professionally as Megan Thee Stallion, began writing hip hop music as a student at Texas Southern University in Houston.
-After gaining ideos of her freestyle rapping went viral, Megan released a mixtape titled Tina Snow in 2018.
+After videos of her freestyle rapping went viral, Megan released a mixtape titled Tina Snow in 2018.
 The critical and commercial success of Tina Snow caught the attention of 300 Entertainment, with whom Megan signed in November 2018.
 She became the first female rap artist to sign with 300 since the label's establishment in 2012.
 The song "Big Ole Freak" from Tina Snow became Megan Thee Stallion's first Billboard Hot 100 chart entry, and also appeared at number nine on the Billboard R&B/Hip-Hop Airplay chart, and number 38 on the Hot R&B/Hip-Hop Songs charts.
-She followed up with the mixtape Fever, released on May 17, 2019, via 300 Entertainment and 1501 Certified.
+She followed up with the mixtape Fever, released on May 17, 2019, via 300 Entertainment and 1501 Certified Entertainment.
 Fever debuted at number 10 on the Billboard 200.

 In October 2019, the rapper first discussed plans about dropping her debut studio album in 2020 while promoting her upcoming project Suga.
 She further stated that she was "ready to settle down with an album".
 Megan had first intended for her Suga to be her debut album, but following legal troubles between her and her label, 1501 Certified, it was instead released as an extended play (EP) on March 6, 2020.

 Seven months later, in October 2020, she provided more insight into the album-making process, including posting pictures with frequent producer LilJuMadeDaBeat, and also first acknowledging that her album was under production, tweeting on October 17, 2020, "My album abt to go crazy".
 At that time, she was awaiting two more features to finalize the recording process.
 She also stated that she used the time during quarantine to write and record for her album.
 About the recording process, she said: "When I'm by myself, that's when my creativity comes to me.
-The whole album was basically written in the living room, the shower, the backyard–just visualise it with me."
+The whole album was basically written in the living room, the shower, the backyard—just visualise it with me."
 She officially announced the album through social media on November 12, followed by the reveal of its tracklist on November 17.